The Best Thing About Living In Vancouver Is The Hiking

 Eventually some fluorescent specks of visitors appeared over the rise, so we gave Sólheimasandur’s ghost one last glance before setting off on the long walk back to the car.
 Within a couple of minutes a worried-looking woman came towards us, pleading: “Is this the right way to the plane?
 Is it far?
 I cannot see it!”
 A few steps more, we explained, and she would see it.
 The land, like I said, will play tricks on you.
 So don’t worry; if you’re seeking something mysterious, it’s there, for those willing to find it.

-(Most of these photos were taken by Chris Nelson – please do not use without permission.
+(Most photos by Chris Nelson – please do not use without permission.
+Thanks for the epic pics, bro.)

 Right Foot Forward